Briefing the instrument approach is an absolute must for every instrument flight for several reasons.

 1. State the approach and runway

-- Double check you have the right localizer frequency entered into your radios as you brief the frequency.
+This is when you double check you have the right localizer frequency entered into your radios!

 4. State the runway length and airport elevation